braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/microsoft_azure_blob_storage_for_currents.md

 Users that have integrated a cloud data storage solution, and are trying to export APIs, dashboard reports, or CSV reports will experience the following:

 - All API exports will not return a download URL in the response body and must be retrieved through data storage.
-- All dashboard reports and CSV reports will be sent to the user's email for download (no storage permissions required) and backed up on Data Storage.
+- All dashboard reports and CSV reports will be sent to the user's email for download (no storage permissions required) and backed up on data storage.